ElusionPDX/ServerStatus/README.md

 # ServerStatus
-Resource Fivem for restarting your server
+Resource for restarting your server.
+This resource is fully editable from config.lua